Off-Nominal/ndb2/README.md

 - Prediction View :id `/predictions/:id`
 - Admin Page `/admin`
   - Untrigger a manually triggered prediction (remove triggered_date, triggerer, close_date, delete all votes)

+## MVP Testing

+- Can create a new prediction
+- Can retire a recently made prediction
+- Can not retire a not-recently made prediction or a closed prediction
+- Can trigger a prediction that isn't closed
+- Can not trigger a prediction that is closed
+- Due predictions are automatically triggered
+- Can add effective close dates to triggered predictions -